octosteve/octosteve.github.io/source/2014-05-18-using-ruby-to-learn-javascript.html.markdown

 baby_lambda.call("Have a great night!")
 ```

+One important distinction is the the differences in return values.
+In JavaScript, functions **must** return a value, otherwise they return `undefined`.
+In ruby, the last executed line of a method/lambda/block is what's returned, unless you use and explicit `return`.

 # Differences

 We've seen a few differences already.
 Some with syntax (semicolon use, variable declarations), others with the object model (ruby only responding to messages, and JavaScript taking any old property).
 In this section I want to dive into 2 things, primarily how these languages represent the current object, and equality.